Skip to main content

 Summary

-• Choose your client: Claude Desktop, Claude Code, or Copilot Chat (VS Code).
+• Choose an MCP-compatible client.
+This article includes validated setup steps for Claude Desktop, Claude Code, and Copilot Chat (VS Code).

 • Authenticate using your LinearB API key (passed as the x-api-key header).

-• After setup, restart the tool (Claude Desktop / VS Code) so it can discover MCP tools.
+• After setup, restart the tool (for example, Claude Desktop or VS Code) so it can discover MCP tools.

-• Use the Prompts panel (Claude Desktop) or Copilot Chat to run LinearB-aware queries.
+• Use the Prompts panel (Claude Desktop) or your MCP-compatible client to run LinearB-aware queries.

 Before you begin